 February 10.
-You and your attorney decide to pursue a legal claim against the grocery story.
-At this point, the attorney may prepare and file a civil complaint, which is a document that initiates a formal lawsuit in the local branch of your state’s civil court system.
-In that situation, the grocery story (the defendant) has a set amount of time to file a response to the complaint (this response is usually called an “Answer”).
-In many states, the defendant has 30-60 days to file the Answer with the court, but each state sets their own procedural rules.
+You and your attorney decide to pursue a legal claim against the store.
+At this point, the attorney may prepare and file a civil complaint, which is a document that initiates a formal lawsuit in the local branch of your state's civil court system.
+In that situation, the store (the defendant) has a set amount of time to file a response to the complaint (this response is usually called an "Answer").
+In many states, the defendant has 30 to 60 days to file the Answer with the court, but each state sets its own procedural rules.

-Also at this point, instead of or in addition to filing a lawsuit, your attorney might send a detailed demand letter to the insurance carrier who underwrites the grocery store’s general liability insurance policy (they would normally be the one defending the store against any legal claim arising from injury on store property).
+Also at this point, instead of (or in addition to) filing a lawsuit, your attorney might send a detailed demand letter to the insurance carrier who underwrites the store's general liability insurance policy (they would normally be the one defending the store against any legal claim arising from an injury on store property).

-This demand letter can be sent at any time in the lawsuit process (or before a lawsuit is even filed).
-But since you’re including a dollar figure (the demand) as part of the correspondence, it’s better to send the letter only after you have a chance to quantify all losses associated with your slip and fall.
+This demand letter can be sent at any time in the personal injury lawsuit process (or before a lawsuit is even filed).
+But since you're including a dollar figure (the demand) as part of the correspondence, it's better to send the letter only after you have a chance to quantify your damages (that means all losses associated with your slip and fall).